EV Range and Battery

 • Interior climate control: Using heating or cooling systems while driving at high levels, particularly in order to counter extreme weather, can drain an EV’s battery faster.

-How to Optimize Your Range
+How to Optimize Your Electric Vehicle Range

 With some thoughtful driving practices to optimize your energy use, you can maximize the range potential of your EV.
 Here are a few recommendations for extending battery life.